 For an example of one such press release-style video, see below.

 Japan is truly the ideal market for this new food: they're accepting of new trends, very into the fine chocolate scene, and willing to pay more for unique foods and experiences.
-It's been proven time and again that Japanese people love gifting expensive food items, so why not “millennial chocolate,” too?
+It's been proven time and again that the Japanese love gifting expensive food items, so why not pink chocolate, too?

-When it comes to cost, as long as it’s nice-looking and tasty, price is a mere triviality.
-The Ruby Chocolate Price Difference, as I like to think of it, is sort of like paying extra to be the first one to get the new iPhone or Jordans.
-It's paying for the hype, because eventually, there will be more products made with this chocolate.
+The ruby chocolate price difference is sort of like paying extra to be the first one to get the new iPhone or Jordans.
+It's paying for the hype, because eventually, there will be more products made with it.

 Ruby Chocolate Review: Expert Opinions

-When it was announced that the already-suspect chocolate was being released in the form of kitkats, that was the straw that snapped the metaphorical kitkat in half.
 Chocolate experts began gossiping about it to each other, loudly.
-Some of us then decided to go do our own research, by biting into ruby chocolate.
-On my end, I invested in a few ruby kit kats (and later on, some bonbons and ruby chocolate bars).
+Some of us then decided to go do our own research, biting into ruby chocolate for ourselves.
+On my end, I invested in a few ruby kit kats (and later on, some bonbons and a ruby chocolate bar or two).

-In keeping with the pure chocolate theme, ruby kit kats are bigger than your typical kit kats.
-The specialty Japanese Kit Kats are a little longer than normal ones, and never travel in packs.
-But us chocolate people are very visual; half of us experts were anxious to try the new pink chocolate and the other half still thinks it's all a big publicity stunt, even years later.
+In keeping with the purity theme, ruby kit kats are bigger than your typical ones, and come only in individually-packaged boxes.
+I've noticed that half of us experts were anxious to try the new pink chocolate, while the other half still thinks it's all a big publicity stunt, even years later.

 Even after trying ruby chocolate US product Chocolove Valentine's Day bars, several different ruby chocolate bonbons, a few pure ruby cacao bars, and ruby cacao wafers, I fail to taste what's so special.
-It's just another sweet treat with an unusual appearance.
-Note that the Ruby Kit Kat is different from KitKat Rubies, a Malaysian chocolate treat.
+It's just another sweet treat with an unusual appearance and a berry flavor.

 Personally, my problem with the hype is in the sourcing aspect of it all.
 Callebaut even states on its website that only 36% of their cacao is sustainable sourced.
 So after all the money spent creating the product, who's to say that it's not made with any child slave labor?